-Members are not responsible for marking private lines.
-Water, sewer and storm drain lines are marked within the right of way or to the meter, and not on private property.
+Water, sewer, and storm drain lines are marked within the right of way or to the meter, and not on private property.
 Lines from the right of way or meter to the residence or business are private lines and you will need to contact a private line locator to have these lines located.
+Member facility owners are not responsible for marking private lines.
 You must contact any non-member facility owners not listed on your location request directly to request their facilities to be located and marked.

-Please have the following information ready when you call 811
+Have the following information ready when you contact 811:

-At the conclusion of your call, you will be given a ticket number and a verbal list of utility companies that are notified by North Carolina 811.
+You will be given a ticket number and a verbal list of utility companies that are notified by North Carolina 811.
 This does not mean each member listed owns buried utilities on your property.
 You will want to write down the names of the utility companies for easy reference.
-Every utility company is not a member with North Carolina 811.
+Every utility company is not a member of North Carolina 811.

 North Carolina law requires a three working day notice be given to the utility owners before your digging begins.
 Member facilities have three full working days, beginning the first working day after the notice is given, to mark the locate area requested for their underground utilities or notify the excavator of no conflict in that area.

-Before digging, be sure that all utilities have responded to your locate request.
-The North Carolina 811 representative will advise you during your call of the member utility owners we notify for you.
 The underground facilities located on your property will be identified by color coded paint, stakes or flags.
-It is the responsibility of the caller to contact a utility locating company to have any private lines located.
 Once the underground facilities have been located it is very important that the stakes, flags or paint not be disturbed.
 You may want to explain to young children that the brightly colored flags are not toys and should not be removed from the ground.
 Refer to the color code chart as a guide to identify the marked underground facility.